Phone first, call 111

 If you need medical help or advice and aren’t sure where to go, call 111 first.

-The 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
+The NHS 111 service is staffed by a team of fully trained advisers, supported by a range of experienced clinicians including GPs, nurses, mental health specialists and paramedics.

 Call 111 if you: